canonical/kafka-operator/docs/how-to/h-deploy.md

 ## (Optional) Create an external admin users

-Charmed Kafka aims to follow the _secure by default_ paradigm.
+Charmed Apache Kafka aims to follow the _secure by default_ paradigm.
 As a consequence, after being deployed the Kafka cluster won't expose any external listener.
 In fact, ports are only opened when client applications are related, also depending on the protocols to be used.
 Please refer to [this table](/t/charmed-kafka-documentation-reference-listeners/13264) for